Kotlin/kotlinx.serialization/docs/topics/create-custom-serializers.md

 The surrogate class can also have a [custom `@SerialName`](serialization-customization-options.md#customize-serial-names) annotation, making it indistinguishable from the original class when formats rely on class names.

-Like with [delegated serialization]((#delegate-serialization-to-another-serializer)), surrogate classes also rely on reusing existing serialization logic.
+Just like [delegated serialization](#delegate-serialization-to-another-serializer), surrogate classes also rely on reusing existing serialization logic.
 However, instead of transforming or restructuring individual fields within the same class, you create a new surrogate class to represent the serialized form.